metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

     /// We have this variable below to keep track in the case of the participation NFTs, whose
     /// income will trickle in over time, how much the artists have in the escrow account and
     /// how much would/should be owed to them if they try to claim it relative to the winning bids.
-    /// It's  abit tougher than a straightforward bid which has a price attached to it, because
+    /// It's a bit tougher than a straightforward bid which has a price attached to it, because
     /// there are many bids of differing amounts (in the case of GivenForBidPrice) and they dont all
     /// come in at one time, so this little ledger here keeps track. pub collected_to_accept_payment: u64,